Kaviiyyappa/Auto-Approve-Bot2/README.md

-login : login your telegram account for string session logout : logout your telegram account accept : accept all pending request form channel or group. maintenance - Toggle maintenance mode broadcast - Broadcast Massage Send All Users In Bot.
+login : login your telegram account for string session logout : logout your telegram account accept : accept all pending request form channel or group. ban - to ban a user. unban - to unban a user. banned - to check banned users. maintenance - Toggle maintenance mode broadcast - Broadcast Massage Send All Users In Bot.
 ```